ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3.md

 ## IMenuItem Interface

-You will need to declare an interface `IMenuItem` representing the common aspects of _all_ menu items in the file _IMenuItem.cs_ in the `FriedPiper.MenuItems` namespace.
+You will need to declare an interface `IMenuItem` representing the common aspects of _all_ menu items in the file _IMenuItem.cs_ in the `FriedPiper.Data.MenuItems` namespace.
 The properties included in this interface should be:

 * `Name` - a get-only `string`
 * `Price` - a get-only `decimal`